Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 cl rcur_importer_launcher.cpp /O2 /link shell32.lib /SUBSYSTEM:WINDOWS /INCREMENTAL:NO
 ```

-* This command **must succeed on Windows with the default MSVC developer environment** (e.g., Visual Studio Command Prompt).
+* This command must be run and succeed from the Visual Studio 2022 Developer Command Prompt (version 17.12 or newer), specifically the x64 Native Tools Command Prompt for VS 2022.
 * This ensures compatibility with the CI build system and prevents platform-specific deviations.
 * You are expected to test your changes using this build locally before opening a pull request.